Roberts-sw/RX-target-board-GCC/RTK5RX65Ndemo00_0/readme.md

 - ^F2 will terminate the debug session

 **result:**
+This project shows that with very little effort, only 4 lines of source code, you can produce a lot of program, more than 15 kB in size with this specific
+ucon:
 - 128 files in 31 folders, excluding documentation
 - prog: 15648
 - constant: 1504
 - data: 12
 - bss: 2116
 - other: 5404

+**note:**
-- When debugging and trying to understand what was going on, I gave up after having 16 open source files by repeatedly choosing "Step Into", and then I just did "Run".
+When debugging and trying to understand what was going on, I gave up after having 16 open source files by repeatedly choosing "Step Into", and then I just did "Run".
 Using the "configurators" with an IDE will **not** give you insight in what is happening!

+A program with this functionality programmed for an 8-bit ucon would typically require less than 200 Bytes of program code altogether, and as additional benefit apart from the much smaller memory footprint you as a programmer would have insight in what happens "under the hood", meaning that you would also know how to change settings in a running program.

+The IDE provides a benefit of quick start-up, but you loose the knowledge for changing settings as could be needed in a certain program and as an added disadvantage you need a more expensive ucon, with more memory.

+This controller speed suffices for a lot of projects where IO has to be controlled.
+I remember the days when we were building fan controllers powered by PIC-microcontrollers, and using a 3,68MHz crystal to arrive at a, divided-by-four, maximum instruction speed of less than 1 MHz.
+The frequency was chosen to make using a hardware-UART possible with communication at for example 9600 baud.
+All calculations had to be done by software, as multiply and divide were not implemented, and using more than 8-bit values required extra software to handle it.
+Even then, multiple analog output were made by software-PWM routines and it all functioned well enough for livestock-farming.